ElliottBr/TransitApp/README.md

 Comments on Ally and code challenge,

 I used the json file as "persistent" data; nevertheless, in a real scenario, persistent storage would be necessary.
+I didn't concentrate to much on the way the information for a specific itinerary is presented, with more time, I would have.

 I've followed the UI design of the Ally application; Before making my decision though, I've compared it to many other Transit Applications out there and it is by far one my favorite.
 I like the simplicity of the UI and the absence of any confusing elements.
 The Application is great because it is straightforward and makes no mistake bringing me where I need.